esquaredanalytics/SWE4213-Lab3/README.md

 - [ ] `notification-service/` with source code and `Dockerfile`
 - [ ] `records-service/` with source code and `Dockerfile`
 - [ ] `docker-compose.yml`
-- [ ] A short `REPORT.md` (one page max) answering the reflection questions below

----

-## Reflection Questions (answer in REPORT.md)

-1. The Appointment Service waits for the Doctor Service to respond before replying to the patient.
-What are the implications of this design?
-What happens to the Appointment Service if the Doctor Service is slow or crashes?

-2. The Notification and Records services receive the same message independently via their own queues.
-What would happen if you used a single shared queue instead of two separate queues bound to a fanout exchange?
-How would behaviour change?

-3. Right now, if the Appointment Service crashes after reserving a slot but *before* publishing the RabbitMQ message, the slot is decremented but no notification or record is created.
-Describe at least one strategy you could use to address this inconsistency.

-4. `depends_on` in Docker Compose does not guarantee that a service is *ready* before dependent services start.
-How did you handle this in your worker services, and why is this problem inherent to distributed systems?

-5. You set `prefetch_count=1` in your consumers.
-Describe a realistic scenario where a higher prefetch value (e.g. `10`) might be preferable, and one where it could cause problems.

 ---